kwameopareasiedu/react-simple-widgets/src/widgets/confirm-button/confirm-button-usage.md

 - `message?: any`

   The confirmation message to display in the dialog.
 This can be a string or a `JSX.Element`.

+- `confirmButtonClassName?: string`

+  The class name of the confirmation button in the popup dialog

+- `cancelButtonClassName?: string`

+  The class name of the cancel button in the popup dialog

 - `onConfirm: () => void`